leaningtech/cheerp-meta/README.md

 With Cheerp you can write Web applications in pure C++ code, or port existing C++ code to the Web.
 Your C++ code is fully optimized by the LLVM system and it's compiled into JavaScript code that runs on the browser.

-Please take a look at our [https://github.com/leaningtech/cheerp-meta/wiki Wiki page] or our [https://github.com/leaningtech/cheerp-meta/wiki/Getting-started Getting Started].
-If you want to contribute by submitting a bug or a question, please refer to our [https://github.com/leaningtech/cheerp-meta/issues issue tracker].
+Please take a look at our Wiki page (https://github.com/leaningtech/cheerp-meta/wiki) or our Getting Started (https://github.com/leaningtech/cheerp-meta/wiki/Getting-started).
+If you want to contribute by submitting a bug or a question, please refer to our issue tracker (https://github.com/leaningtech/cheerp-meta/issues).